fmgarage/ft-fms-docker/README.md

 ```

 ### FileMaker Server

 Download a copy of the FileMaker Server installer for Linux from your Claris account page, unpack the zip file and move the Red Hat Package Manager (rpm) file to the build folder in the repo.
-You can also put a  link into the config.txt, the installer will be downloaded instead then.
+You can also put a link into the config.txt instead, the installer will be downloaded then.

 With the current version of the installer it will look like this: